 How to book the Amer Fort Heritage Water Walk?

 Amer Fort Heritage Water Walk can be undertaken by prior booking only.
-One cannot buy tickets for the same at the Amer Fort ticket window.
-If you are interested kindly email heritagewaterwalks @gmail.com.
+If you have any queries, email firstname.lastname@example.org.

 What is the duration of the Amer Fort Heritage Water Walk?